konstantink83/kmp-codelabs/giphy-app-2-en.md

 )
 ```

-In code above there is a data source `listSource` and we call `gifRepository` from `domain` module there.
-Temporary `query` is set up as `test` value, but we will change it in next lessons.
+In the code above, there is data source `listSource` and we call `gifRepository` from the `domain` module there.
+Temporary, `query` is set up as a `test` value, but we will change it in the next lessons.
-Also there is a parameter `strings`, localization strings, will be implemented in `feature:list` module (this module requires only one string "unknown error").
+There is also parameter `strings` (localization strings) that will be implemented in the `feature:list` module (this module requires only one string "unknown error").
-The last required parameter is `unitsFactory`, but the module works with 1 method factory, `createTile(data: Gif)`, and for native platforms it will be better to use a specific list factory (so every UI-related field was defined from common code).
+The last required parameter is `unitsFactory`, but the module works with 1 method factory, `createTile(data: Gif)`, and for native platforms it will be better to use a specific list factory (so every UI-related field is defined from the shared code).
 That's why we use `gifsUnitsFactory.createGifTile`.

-The last thing to do - replace `SharedLibrary` constructor by the following code:
+The last thing to do - replace the `SharedLibrary` constructor with the following code:
 ```kotlin
 class SharedFactory(
     settings: Settings,